 “Never tell people how to do things.
 Tell them what to do, and they will surprise you with their ingenuity”George Patton, 1947

-and finally, my Twitter snap polls (anecdotal social science)
+finally, some Twitter snap polls (anecdotal social science)

 Food standards | Food security | Beaver hat I |Beaver hat II | Wildlife trust logo? | Peak protagonist | Hunting academia| Wilder enviro schemes | Grant schemes or bust? | How to reward ELMS | Open Farms to public | Troll, moi? | Lead-free shot | Vole id | Re-name harrier | Pork, tree, crow, curlew | Ecology survey for you? | hunting and scientists | dialogue facing |

 “Evidence is important, but perception matters“RY

 What triggered me to set up this up?
 Tribalism in a word.
 Exhibit A: my letter to, reply from, Micheal Gove (as Defra Sec of State).
 Exhibit B: this from Liz Truss, as a previous Defra Sec of State.
 Exhibit C: this blog on ‘local knowledge’ and research-based evidence.

 Ask me for pdfs – stay curious, stay sane!

 Addendum – Science Rocks – a blog introducing this page.
 Many issues are cross-disciplinarian, social, ecological, political, economic.
 [Feel free to contact me, contribute towards my unaffiliated, unfunded time on this, thank you]